muppet9010/Factorio-Railway-Tunnel/README.md

 Contributors
 ============

-- blahfasel2000 - code contributions.
+- blahfasel2000 - code contributions to V1 of the mod.
+- justarandomgeek - creator of Factorio Mod Debug VSCode plugin.